 Visit the national mosque of Malaysia

-Built in 1965 the Masjid Negara or National Mosque is a symbol of independence for Malaysia.
+Built in 1965 the Masjid Negara or National Mosque is a symbol of independence for Malaysia and one of the top things to do in Kuala Lumpur.
 Built in the years following their their independence from Britain it was designed using modern and bold styling to symbolise a new era for Malaysia.
 Holding up to 15,000 people it is a reflection of KL as a whole, a modern interpretation of islamic styles which combines many influences and ties them together beautifully.
 Non muslim visitors are welcomed and robes are provided free of charge.
 You can explore this huge complex at your leisure taking in the huge prayer halls, reflecting pools and gardens.
 Another one of the many things to do in KL and a really important building to the people of Malaysia too.

 Take in the unique architecture of the old central railway station

 Completed in 1910 Kuala Lumpur railway station might not be the cities transport hub any more, having been replaced by the bigger Sentral station, but it is still the most beautiful.
 If ever there was a building that represented the history, diverse culture and changes of Malaysia then this is it.
 Built by Arthur Benison Hubback, a British architect in a style that combined seamlessly elements of both English and Asian/ Islamic design know as “Neo-Moorish/Mughal/Indo-Saracenic/Neo-Saracenic”… quite a mouthful!!
 You would be forgiven for thinking this was a mosque or palace rather than a train station.
 But the British knew the importance of the railways and the impressive old buildings back home that still house them are a testament to that idea that spread across the colonies.

 Stand where history was made in independence square